imatix-legacy/zeromq-archived/README.md

 (plus a Makfile that rebuilds all of these; note that `csv/zeromq.csv` cannot be rebuilt without the contents of the original hosting VM).

+And two additional files to store "difficult to re-create" metadata:

+*   [csv/zeromq-metadata.csv](csv/zeromq-metadata.csv) -- filename, modified time, file size in bytes

+*   [genmetadatacsv](genmetadatacsv) -- tool that built the `zeromq-metadata.csv`

+(Note that the metadata CSV file can obvoiusly only be built with the orginal download files available.)